-Hosted by the Tufts Entrepreneurship Center, the $100k New Ventures Competition is the flagship venture competition at Tufts.
+Hosted by the Derby Entrepreneurship Center, the $100k New Ventures Competition is the flagship venture competition at Tufts.
 Early stage innovators and entrepreneurs pitch their ideas in three tracks: General Technology, Social Impact and Healthcare & Life Science.
 We welcome applicants across the Tufts community: Undergraduate and graduate students, recent alumni, faculty and staff across all 11 schools and colleges at Tufts.

 Through educational workshops, 1×1 coaching and pitch practice in February and March, you will make rapid progress on your venture and learn to pitch your venture to excite and inspire potential employees, advisors, investors and more.

 The competition culminates in live pitch competitions at the virtual semi-finals and finals.
 Winners will take home prizes valued over $100k in non-dilutive funding and in-kind services.

 What you need to know about the $100k

 - Info Sessions: February 1, 2021 @12-1pm, February 2, 2021 @6:00-7:00pm

 - Applications open: February 1, 2021 • Apply here for the $100k

 - Semi-finals: March 19, 2021